Elehir

 It is my belief that knowledge can be used much like a weapon and the more it is kept clandestine, the greater its power grows.
 Rather knowledge should pass as a gentle summer wind.
 Those who choose to can open themselves to it and others can live ignorant to it despite its push, but it should be free for all to access.
 Whoever seeks wisdom should find it granted.
 And those who hide it away are selfish and prideful beings that see would demand that worthiness be determined in order to receive it.
 How shortsighted and skewed is this view?
 For who is to judge whether or not one is worthy?

 The Málan have failed to preserve their great history and vast knowledge by hoarding it away.
 Unwilling to open the doors of the great halls of the Elders even to their own kind, they have done themselves a great disservice and a terrible harm.
 Who knows what secrets lie within?
 My curiosity is more inclined to indulge what follies the elders chose to hide from the world’s eyes.
 I stood among the ancients and saw no more than squabbling children, as selfish and stubborn as the humans to whom they saw themselves superior.
-What hopes I had, what questions burned in my mind
+What hopes I had, what questions burned in my mind…all but forgotten as I pondered my place in this setting.
+In the moment they turned to me and grew silent, I wondered if they had more questions than I, and in their faces I saw that they lacked all hope of finding the answers they sought.

 That I was permitted to leave alive, still puzzles me.
 I cannot say that I envy their existence but there remains within me a desire to return.
 There is a youthful flame that burns in me, a want to stand amid the ancients once more and marvel at what was lost and hope for what could be once again.
 It is at once both heartbreaking and exhilarating, and I have been made richer for having born witness.